Nearly Dimension-Independent Convergence of Mean-Field Black-Box Variational Inference: Analysis of Gradient Variance

 In order to solve the expectations, we need to simplify the $\nabla \ell$ terms.
 For instance, for the gradient of the location $V_{\text{loc}}$, assuming that $\ell$ is $L$-smooth allows for a quadratic approximation.
 That is, { } where the last equality is by \cref{thm:reparam_identity}.

 Now, it is tempting to use the same quadratic approximation strategy for the gradient of the scale $V_{\text{scale}}$.
 Indeed, this strategy was used by \citet{domke_provable_2019} to bound the gradient variance of full-rank location-scale variational families and by \citet{ko_provably_2024} for structured location-scale variational families.
 Unfortunately, this strategy does not immediately apply to mean-field families due to the matrix $\mathsfit{U}$.
-We somehow have to decouple $\nabla \ell\lt(\mathcal{T}_{\lambda}\lt(u\rt)\rt) - \nabla \ell\lt(\mathcal{T}_{\lambda'}\lt(u\rt)\rt)$ and $\mathsfit{U}$, but in a way that does not lose the correlation between the two; the correlation leads to cancellations critical to obtaining a tight bound.
-Past works~\citep{kim_practical_2023} used the inequality { } which resulted in a dimension dependence of $\mathcal{O}(r_4 \sqrt{d} )$ after solving the expectation.
+We somehow have to decouple $\nabla \ell\lt(\mathcal{T}_{\lambda}\lt(\mathsfit{u}\rt)\rt) - \nabla \ell\lt(\mathcal{T}_{\lambda'}\lt(\mathsfit{u}\rt)\rt)$ and $\mathsfit{U}$, but in a way that does not lose the correlation between the two; the correlation leads to cancellations critical to obtaining a tight bound. \citet{kim_practical_2023} used the inequality { } which resulted in a dimension dependence of $\mathrm{O}(r_4 \sqrt{d} )$ after solving the expectation.
 The key question is whether this dimension dependence can be improved.
-(The corresponding step is \cref{eq:thm_gradient_variance_upperbound_sketch_eq1}.)
+Due to the ordering of norms $\norm{\cdot}_2 \leq \norm{\cdot}_{\mathrm{F}}$, it is natural to consider the tighter inequality { } (This step corresponds to \cref{eq:thm_gradient_variance_upperbound_sketch_eq1} in the proof sketch of the upcoming result.)
+The main challenge, however, is solving the resulting expectation in a way that is also tight with respect to $d$.
+We will see that this requires a careful probabilistic analysis.